How To Capture A Man’s Heart

 Good communication during sex

+It’s even possible that the couple may come to believe that orgasm somehow expresses “power” within the relationship.
 So, if she does not have an orgasm she is holding something back from him; if he does not “give her” an orgasm he is holding something back from her.
 Every sexual encounter then becomes an ordeal in which both partners are being tested for their sexual competence and generosity.

+Very few women in fact reach orgasm through intercourse alone.
+The majority of women reach orgasm through clitoral stimulation which takes place either before, after, or perhaps even during intercourse itself.
 For a woman to reach orgasm through vaginal penetration and thrusting by her partner, without the adjunct of clitoral stimulation, is quite uncommon, and requires the man to have rather more staying power than is normal.

 Indeed it is quite likely that a man who can thrust for long enough to give his partner an orgasm during intercourse may be experiencing a condition known as delayed ejaculation.
 This is one of the more compelling signs that a man’s approach to sex is performance oriented.